 You might be thinking, “Well, Ultra looks better than Standard so I should go with that, right?”
 Well, maybe.

 One major downside to 4K is that it’s relatively new, so there’s not a lot of content available in that format.
-Broadcast and Cable TV don’t yet have any channels in 4K and it might be a while before they do.
+Broadcast, Cable and dish TV don’t yet have any channels in 4K and it might be a while before they do.
 4K streaming content also requires a very fast and reliable internet connection.
 Also, 4K TVs cost several hundred dollars more than their HD counterparts.

 You should probably wait until more 4K programming is available and 4K TVs become more affordable before making the upgrade.
 Also, 8K TVs are just around the corner as well…